magnusandy/skeleteonFlip/README.md

     - change difficuly
     - change grid size
 - information/help page
-- add X in corner of game screem
+- add X in corner of game screen
 - add a menu bar to the top (maybe game title) better size the health part
 - redraw if resize
 - better support screen size or better mobile display
     - main menu/gameover/victory
-- background image, maybe a way to do like a tiled background, a stone wall could be sweet
+- upgrades?

-- Android stuff
+- storage of progress
-    - icon
+- refactor the scenes to initialize actions on initialize not activate

 Tools and Resources used:
 - Excalibur JS (https://excaliburjs.com/)